Please click on any of the questions below to read its answer.

 BeneFACT’s proven methodology guarantees claim preparation with a minimum amount of time and effort on your part.
 Our consultants are industry experts each with Masters or Ph.D. degrees in a specific field of science and engineering.
 Their industry experience helps them to understand your technical challenges and quickly identify eligible projects and expenditures (with negligible impact on your staff or interference with your day-to-day activities).

 BeneFACT offers a convenient contingency fee structure.
 There are no initial or hourly costs.
-There will be no fee unless your claim is approved by the CRA and you receive your refund.
+There will be no fee unless your claim is approved by the CRA and you receive your benefit.
 Our business structure allows us to offer extremely competitive contingency rates, please contact us to find out more.

 The CRA filing deadline for the SR&ED submission is 18 months after the last day of your fiscal year.
 At BeneFACT, our initial filing can typically cover the previous two fiscal years.
 We prefer to submit applications for our clients well in advance of the filing deadline.